dewmguy/ItemLevelCalculator/README.md

 #### ItemLevel Calculation

-The QualityMod is multiplied by the SlotMod and the product is raised to the power of the exponent.
+The QualityMod is multiplied by the SlotMod and the product is raised to the exponent power.
 This is performed in a loop with $i$ increasing by the value of 1 each iteration until the product meets or exceeds the value of the ItemBudget.
 The item level is the number of iterations required to meet the criteria.

 $$
 (\text{QualityMod}(i) \times \text{SlotMod})^{\frac{\log(2)}{\log(1.5)}} \geq \text{ItemBudget}